isu-kim/PyPeripheral/Codes/Wrappers/README.md

 - **FirstInit(None)**
 Checks All the connected devices and requests control over ICUE.

+- **DeviceID(DeviceList)**
+Finds the number that matches the Devices.
+No need for Devs to control

+- **Variable : debug**
+Variable that stores the debug state.

+- **Variable : DeviceList**
+List that stores all devices

+- **Variable : NewDeviceID**
+List that stores all devices for future use.
+No need for other Devs to use

+- **Variable : DeviceType**
+List that stores all device types for future use.
+No need for other Devs to use

 ## Razer SDK
 Would be working on it soon after I finish Corsair.